rysciguy/mass-spring-damper/README.md

 # Building NEAT Bridges
-Ryan Reedy and Chris Rosemann
+>By Ryan Reedy and Chris Rosemann

 ## NEAT or NeuroEvolution of Augmenting Topologies
 - Genetic algorithm used for evolving artificial neural networks
 - Contains three key techniques